lsds/KungFu/README.md

 ## Install

 KungFu requires [Python 3](https://www.python.org/downloads/), [CMake 3.5+](https://cmake.org/install/), [Golang 1.13+](https://golang.org/dl/) and [TensorFlow <=1.13.2](https://www.tensorflow.org/install/pip#older-versions-of-tensorflow).

-The easiest way to use KungFu is through [Docker](docker/Dockerfile.tf-gpu).
 You can also install KungFu using the following few lines assuming you have installed the above pre-requites.

 ```bash